xma711/notebook/machine_learning/tensorflow/README.md

 Even tf.constant(1.0) is a function, not a constant by its type.
 Only after we run/eval the function, we can get the returned value.

-The process is to create a tensor, then create a session, then evalute this tensor in the session.
+The process is to create a tensor, then create a session, then evaluate this tensor in the session.

 Example:
 ```